-Petition to remove Amber Heard from 'Aquaman' sequel garners 4.2M signatures amid court battle with Johnny Depp
+Amber Heard testifies that 'Aquaman 2' part was cut down as petition to remove her from film nears 4.2M signatures

 Wan said in January that production on the movie had wrapped.

-On Monday, Heard and Depp's much-watched defamation trial resumed following a one-week hiatus.
+However, on Monday, as Heard and Depp's much-watched defamation trial resumed following a one-week hiatus, she testified that her role had been reduced.

+"I fought really hard to stay in the movie," she said, adding that she'd filmed "a very pared-down version" of her role.

+"I was given a script then given new versions of the script that had taken away scenes that had action in it, that depicted my character and another character, without giving any spoilers away, two characters fighting with one another," Heard testified.
+"They basically took a bunch out of my role.
+They just removed a bunch."

+The actress said she "couldn't renegotiate" her contract, which stipulated that she receive $2 million and a portion of the movie's profit for her work.
+She earned $1 million for the original flick.

-Heard denied on the stand that she had defecated on Depp's side of the bed they shared.
+Heard also denied on the stand that she had defecated on Depp's side of the bed they shared.

 "I had just been attacked on my 30th birthday by my violent husband with whom I was desperately in love and knew I needed to leave.
 It was not really a jovial time and I don't think that's funny, period," Heard said.
 "That's disgusting."